ldipotetjob/restfulinplay/README.md

 * Rest Service with normal actions
 * Rest Services with action builder [processing http resquest with JSON][modifiying request and response][parsing body]
-* Implementing logging in all activities
+* Implementing logging in all activities.
-* Error hanldling of request/response and the processing them self
+* Error hanldling of request/response.

 **Every package in the source code have a file(package.txt) that explain the core of the specific package.**